dabblelab/gptanswers-node/README.md

 ## Running the application

 After your OpenAI API key is set as an environment variable, you can just click the `Run` button in the Replit.com IDE.

+## Question and comments

+If you have questions or comments, please post them on the [OpenAI Community Topic](#) for this project, or on the [GitHub Discussions](https://github.com/dabblelab/gptanswers-node/discussions) page for this code.
+Thanks so much!